Configuration and Settings¶

 Then there is a bunch of parameters controlling the details of the spawning process.
 Most of these variables must be set properly, some are optional depending on specific choices for others.

-Specify the spawning method used.
+spawn_methodSpecify the spawning method used.
 If set to

-we just spawn a normed wave-packet by copying over the norm of the spawn candidate.
-If set toprojection
+lumpingwe just spawn a normed wave-packet by copying over the norm of the spawn candidate.
+If set toprojectiona full basis projection is done up to the maximal order given by the parameterspawn_max_order.
+(Always set this value too.)- Possible values:

-- Data type: string
+"lumping"or"projection" - Data type: string

 - Possible values:

-The maximal order (size) of the spawned wave-packet i.e. on how many new basis functions the basis projection is performed.
+spawn_max_orderThe maximal order (size) of the spawned wave-packet i.e. on how many new basis functions the basis projection is performed.
 This only makes sense in combination with the

-.- Possible values: Non-negative integer in the range
+spawn_methodparameter set toprojection.- Possible values: Non-negative integer in the range

-where is the basis size given by
+is the basis size given by basis_size.

 Data type: integer